Christine harada li, violin

-Christine graduated summa cum laude from University of Michigan School of Music and completed her Master of Music degree at the Hochschule für Musik in Hannover, Germany.
+Currently Christine is pursuing a Doctorate in Musical Arts (D.M.A.), studying with David Halen at the University of Michigan School of Music, Theater and Dance.
+Christine graduated summa cum laude with a Bachelor of Music degree from the University of Michigan and completed her Master of Music degree at the Hochschule für Musik, Theater und Medien in Hannover, Germany.
 Her principal teachers here were Yehonatan Berick, Elisabeth Kufferath, Anne Röhrig (baroque), and Arthur Greene (piano).
-Currently Christine is a Doctorate student studying with David Halen.